uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/substitution-ciphers.md

 {panel type="teacher-note"}

-# Answers for Frequency Analysis
+# Answers for frequency analysis

 For the first challenge, the most common letter is "E", with a key of 15: